vansheer/capstone/README.md

 ## WHY THIS?
-When I was a conference interpreter before the pandamic, one of the time-consuming tasks for me and many of my colleagues was (and still is I believe) to get familiarized with specific domains. <br>
+When I was a conference interpreter before the pandemic, one of the time-consuming tasks for me and many of my colleagues was (and still is I believe) to get familiarized with specific domains. <br>
 As freelance interpreters, we work with clients in all fields.
-Whenever we work with a new client in a filed we don't know much about for the first time, we will need to spend days on documents (slides/PDFs and so on) that client offers us for preparation, mostly for two things:
+Whenever we work with a new client in a field we don't know much about for the first time, we will need to spend days on documents (slides/PDFs and so on) that client offers us for preparation, mostly for two things:
 - Go through everything to make sure we don't miss anything important **that we don't know**
-- Google things that we don't know
+- Google things that we don't know at the same time

 #### And the problems are:
 - Going through everything takes a lot of time.
-What we need to spot is usually new words and/or domain specific terms, and everything else should be generic.
+What we need to spot is usually new words and/or domain specific terms, and everything else would be generic.
 But we cannot skip any part since we don't know where those new words and terms are.
 When there are hundreds of pages to read, it's not hard to imagine how much time is actually wasted.
 - Googling things is another big pain for political reasons if the interpreter lives in Mainland China.
-It's time-consuming, technologically demanding and even a bit unsafe.
+It's technologically demanding, time-consuming and even a bit unsafe.

 So, a custom name entitiy model with sufficient entities and proper visualization can help address both problems.